aaron-iles/compprog_students/module_1_basics/quizzes/types_quiz.md

 b = [1, True, "a"]
 ```

-6. Which of the following assignment e pressions will NOT throw an error?
+6. Which of the following assignment expressions will NOT throw an error?
 Hint: run these in ipython3 to test them.
 - [ ] `def = 4`
 - [ ] `Int = 1`